 Lapses often occur with new employees who are not properly trained or when there is a change in company policy, which are typically hard to administer across a multi-unit restaurant.
 An electronic HACCP system like SynergySuite ensures processes are followed as employees are required to complete a digital checklist via SynergySuite’s HACCP mobile app.
 Data is recorded in the cloud providing a digital trail.
 In the event of non-compliance an alert is sent to your Compliance Team or Food Safety Manager, who can rectify it with additional training if needed.

 The foodservice industry is changing fast, social media has empowered consumers with a platform to voice praise or to criticize restaurants — which can have significant impact on trust, brand value, and sales.

-Over the past 6 months, Chipotle, to its credit, has made Food Safety a top priority.
+Over the past 6 months, Chipotle, to its credit, has made food safety a top priority.
 It’s devoting significant resources toward enhancing food safety and avoiding any future loss to brand value.
-Recently, Chipotle hired former FDA official David Acheson as a Food Safety advisor.
-Mr. Acheson formerly worked at Jack in the Box and is credited with fixing food safety at the fast-food chain following its deadly E. coli outbreak in the 1990s.
-I guess history repeats itself, but it doesn’t have to.
+Recently, Chipotle hired former FDA official David Acheson as a food safety advisor.
+Acheson formerly worked at Jack in the Box and is credited with fixing food safety at the fast-food chain following its deadly E. coli outbreak in the 1990s.
+History doesn’t have to repeat itself.

 Let’s be careful out there.